Category Archives: Genealogy

 I had not been aware until recently that Australia had suffered any enemy bombing during the Second World War.
 I was informed otherwise in a recent post in an excellent blog that I follow, entitled Family History Across the Seas.
 Read here.
 A post in February was on the commemoration of the bombing of Darwin in 1942 in which about 250 people died and several hundreds were injured.
 Just 12 days after the bombing of Darwin, the town of Broome in the northern part of the vast state of Western Australia was targeted.

 Broome was then a small pearling town that had become a staging post for hundreds of refugees fleeing the advancing Japanese in Indonesia.
 Indonesia as we now know it, was then a Dutch Colony known as the Dutch East Indies.
 Singapore had fallen on 15 February and as the Japanese advanced on Java, the evacuation was hasty with little time for recording names of refugees.
-It is estimated that up to 8,000 arrived at Broome from Java in the two weeks before March 3rd 1942, having been brought there by planes of the Dutch, American and Australian military as well as civil aircraft.
+It is estimated that up to 8,000 arrived at Broome from Java in the two weeks before March 3rd 1942, having been brought there by planes of the Dutch, American and Australian military as well as on civil aircraft.
 On one day no fewer than 57 aircraft arrived in Broome.

 The burning waters of Roebuck Bay were filled with screaming men women and children.
 Many who survived the strafing drowned in the fast flowing currents, were incinerated or taken by sharks as they tried to make it to shore.
 It is not known precisely how many died on that day or who they were, as there were inadequate passenger lists.
 Also killed were passengers and crew of an American aircraft shot down shortly after taking off.
-The number of victims varies between 80 and 100 – the number and the identity of some of them will never be known.
+The number of victims varies between 80 and 100 but the exact number and the identity of some of them will never be known.

-Twenty-three-year-old Pilot Officer Frank Russell was aboard one of the flying boats; soon afterwards he described, “a scene of ghastly devastation!
+Twenty-three-year-old Pilot Officer Frank Russell was aboard one of the flying boats.
+Soon afterwards he described, “a scene of ghastly devastation!
 Our flying boats all over the place were sending up huge clouds of black smoke.
 Burning petrol in sinister patches floated all over the sea … All around us there fell a ceaseless stream of tracer bullets.
 Several of the Dutch Dorniers had been full of women and kids, waiting to take off to … safety.”

 The Japanese flew 97 air-raids over northern Australia during World War II.
 The bombing of Broome was ‘hushed up’ for some time as the authorities did not wish to cause alarm to the residents of Australia.